 What kinds of sailing holiday are on offer?

-There are a huge range of sailing holidays for you to choose from, from beach-based holidays that put sailing centre stage, to those that focus on other activities and just have a few dinghies on the beach for visitors to use.
-You can choose a charter holiday, either chartering your own boat, perhaps with friends, or opting for a skippered charter, or a berth on a larger boat.
+There are a huge range of sailing holidays for you to choose from, from beach-based holidays that put sailing centre stage (see Beach club holiday: dinghy sailing family fun), to those that focus on other activities and just have a few dinghies on the beach for visitors to use.
+You can choose a charter holiday, either chartering your own boat, perhaps with friends, as part of a flotilla, or opting for a skippered charter, or simply a berth on a larger boat.
 To learn more about the options read Top 10 boating holiday ideas.

 Beach based sailing holidays